lightly-ai/lightly/docs/source/getting_started/active_learning.rst

    and tell the `ActiveLearningAgent` to only sample from this tag.
 To do so, set the `query_tag_name` argument in the constructor of the agent.

-Let's configure the selection request and request an initial selection next:
+Let's configure the selection request and then run it:

 .. code-block:: Python